 Microchipping is the best way to ensure that your dog is returned if they become separated from you.
 A close second is to have an ID tag on your dog’s collar at all times.

-If your luggage tags feature a QR code, then any time you move or want to change your personal information you simply have to modify it online.
+If your luggage tags have a QR code, then any time you move or want to change your personal information you simply have to modify it online.

 You (and your business card) will stand out as being more modern — and less stuffy — than others.
 And, as everyone knows, first impressions go a long way!

 House For Sale

 Plus, potential buyers can easily return to that information later — in digital form — online via their cellphone.

 If the organization tends to think outside-the-box, then a QR code resume would be ideal.
-It’s a great way to show your uniqueness.
+It’s a great way to show your uniqueness!